DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The battery included with the a6500 is an NP-FW50 Li-Ion battery.
 I would strongly suggest acquiring a couple of extra batteries, especially if you are shooting 4k video.

-Though Sony claims 105 minutes of continuous shooting, I’ve found that figure to be inflated.
-When you also keep the camera on during set-ups and use it to playback and check your footage, you won’t get 105 minutes of continuous shooting.
+Though Sony claims 105 minutes of continuous shooting, I’ve found that figure inflated.
+When you keep the camera on during set-ups and use it to playback and check your footage, you won’t get 105 minutes of continuous shooting.

-Something to keep in mind with the Sony a6500 is that it uses an APS-C sensor and has a Sony E-Mount for its lenses.
-Therefore, if you are acquiring any native full-frame lenses there will be a 1.5x crop factor.
+Something to remember with the Sony a6500 is that it uses an APS-C sensor and has a Sony E-Mount for its lenses.
+Therefore, if you acquire native full-frame lenses, there will be a 1.5x crop factor.

 For example, a 50mm full-frame lens will appear as a 75mm equivalent focal length.
 This can make finding ultra-wide-angle lenses a little more difficult.